COVID-19 & Working at Haverford

 Visitors / Volunteers / Contingent Workers

-Visitors are welcome in most outdoor spaces and in the Whitehead Campus Center, or may access indoor spaces as guests of Haverford students, faculty, or staff as described in the Campus Access and Visitor Policy.
+- Visitors are welcome in most outdoor spaces, including the Nature Trail, and in the Whitehead Campus Center, or may access indoor spaces as guests of Haverford students, faculty, or staff as described in the Campus Access and Visitor Policy.

 Working at Haverford